New stimulus bill would contain billions for NY

 But the aid package is expected to drop the two most contentious measures that have stymied negotiators: Democrats’ demand for funding state and local governments, territories and tribes, and Republicans’ insistence on employer immunity against coronavirus lawsuits.

-If that does not change, New York Gov. Andrew Cuomo will continue to face a large hole in his budget, despite getting about $10 billion through other streams of funding in the aid package, including $2 billion for education and $4 billion for the MTA.
+If that does not change, New York Gov. Andrew Cuomo will continue to face a large hole in his budget, despite an estimate of more than $10 billion through other streams of funding in the aid package, including $6 billion for education and $4 billion for the MTA.

+Rep. Thomas Suozzi (D-Glen Cove) said he is "devastated" by the lack of state and local government funding and the negative impact that will have and that he will continue working through the moderate Problem Solvers Caucus to get the needed funding.

+"I recognize, however, that too many people are suffering right now and there are many other important provisions in this compromise," he said in a statement.
+"We cannot let the perfect be the enemy of the good."

 Other funds expected to stream through the state and local governments include money for vaccination distribution, COVID-19 health costs, contact tracing and emergency rental assistance, the source said.